The OpenWalls Arles 2020 series winner discusses his poignant survey of man’s presence in the deserts of the American West

 Where Adams epitomised idealised landscape photography, which elevated the natural and the elemental in deliberate omission of human interference, some decades later the “New Topographic” era would materialise in partial response.
 Through the 1970s, the likes of Robert Adams, Lewis Baltz and Catherine Wagner employed landscape photography to visualise man-made America in all its rigorous banality: monochrome warehouses, industrial sites, parking lots.

 It is between these two extremes that the work of Osceola Refetoff, series winner of the OpenWalls Arles 2020 ‘Daily Life’ category, is realised.
-Now on show at Galerie Huit Arles until 05 September, Refetoff’s winning body of work, It’s a Mess Without You, presents a succession of derelict human structures juxtaposed against the majestic terrain of California’s Eastern Sierra.
+Shown at Galerie Huit Arles in September 2020, Refetoff’s winning body of work, It’s a Mess Without You, presented a succession of derelict human structures juxtaposed against the majestic terrain of California’s Eastern Sierra.
 The series exists as part of a wider set of projects surveying man’s presence in the deserts of the American West.

 “I’m interested in creating photos that are beautiful,” the photographer tells British Journal of Photography, speaking from his home in Los Angeles.
 “I’m less interested in creating a world that’s perfect.”